Online counselling and wellbeing support

 Counselling, Wellbeing and Mental Health support is a recognised and well-established practice in the UK and many other countries, however we can't be aware of its status in all territories.

-We would like to make our remote services available to all students, however in some countries or local areas within a country, receiving online wellbeing, counselling or mental health services is either not permitted or needs locality-specific further permissions or licences that UK-based practitioners do not have.
+We would like to make our online services available to all students, however in some countries or local areas within a country, receiving online wellbeing, counselling or mental health services is either not permitted or needs locality-specific further permissions or licences that UK-based practitioners do not have.

 If you are aware of any legal restrictions relating to us providing online wellbeing, counselling or mental health services in your current location, please tell us.